What is the Internet of Things

 SpotHero

-SpotHero is a parking IoT app that gathers data about available parking lots and garages nearby, and then displays it on the map with prices and directions.
+SpotHero is a parking IoT app that gathers data about available parking lots and garages nearby and then displays it on the map with prices and directions.
 You can reserve a spot in the app and add your license plate number to the booking.
-When you arrive, the scanner will read your plate, find the reservation and open the gates.
+When you arrive, the scanner will read your plate, find the reservation, and open the gates.
 Also, some lots from the app have sensors to detect when a particular vehicle enters or leaves the parking area.
-Then you can see this info in the activity history.
+Then, you can see this info in the activity history.

 What features does the IoT app need

-The set of features can be very different, depending on the industry you work in, end goals and user’s needs.
+The set of features can be very different, depending on the industry you work in, end goals, and user’s needs.
 We put together a list of some must-have and nice-to-have features for an IoT app.

 Core features

 🙆♀️ User profile is an essential feature for the Internet of Things systems.
-Smart apps are all about personalization, and in order to provide a top-notch customized experience, you need to get familiar with your user.
-Ask for all information you need: personal data, notification preferences, presence sensing, security, and privacy settings.
-Don’t forget to help add all smart devices to the app.
+Smart apps are all about personalization, and to provide a top-notch customized experience, you need to get familiar with your user.
+Ask for all the information you need: personal data, notification preferences, presence sensing, security, and privacy settings.
+Don’t forget to add all smart devices to the app.
 This feature will be beneficial for your marketing team as well — when you know your audience, you can send them triggering emails and push notifications.

 📈 Dashboard does the important job of displaying all collected data — available parking spots, inside the room temperature, approaching buses — depending on the type of your IoT application.